deadcyclo/WarpMarkers/README.md

 Planned
 =======

+* If Essentials not running, listen for it instead of just quiting
 * Add permission checking
 * Add files for, an instructions on, using WarpMarkers with Pigmap and perhaps other map software
 * Add support for Warpx0r and other similar plugins